Gastrointestinal and Liver Pathology Fellowship (non-ACGME-accredited)

 - Three letters of recommendation (addressed to the fellowship director).

-The interview period occurs between January 1 and March 30.
+Interviews for the fellowship will be completed by March 1, 2015.
 Candidates are typically notified of their acceptance by late April.

 Send completed packets to: